Our work

 Abdi was found chained and disoriented, living under a tree near the Ethiopian border.

 During an outreach programme near the Ethiopian border, the GMHC team met Abdi in extremely difficult circumstances.
-With his relatives' consent, he was brought to the centre for treatment, rehabilitation and ongoing care.
+With his relatives' consent, he was brought to the center for treatment, rehabilitation and ongoing care.

 World Mental Health Day